njch5/oo-ride-share/README.md

 id|The User's ID number
 name|The name of the User
-Phone Number|The User's Phone Number which must be in phone number format (XXX) XXX-XXXX trips|A list of trips that only this User has taken as a passenger
+Phone Number|The User's Phone Number which must be in phone number format (XXX) XXX-XXXX trips|A list of trips that this User has taken as a passenger

 User Methods